michaeluno/admin-page-framework/readme.txt

 <h4>Technical Questions</h4>
 <h5><strong>Can I set a custom post type as a root page?</strong></h5>
 Yes.
-For built-in root menu items or create your own ones, you need to use the `setRootMenuPage()` method.
+For built-in root menu items or to create your own ones, you need to use the `setRootMenuPage()` method.
 For root pages of custom post types, use `setRootMenuPageBySlug()`.

 `
 $this->setRootMenuPageBySlug( 'edit.php?post_type=apf_posts' );